luizppa/movie-me/README.md

 ```
 $ composer install && php -S localhost:8080 -t public
 ```
-To build run you got to configure a server like Apache or Nginx, which I won't cover here.
+To deploy the application you will need to configure a server like Apache or Nginx, which I won't cover here.